John Tennant (Irish Legion): The Irish Legion

 In 1799, Tennant enlisted with the French, serving first, with the provisional rank of chef de bataillon, in the Army of the North under General Brune.
 His corps helped drive the combined Anglo-Russian army out of Holland.
 He then temporarily returned to civilian life in Paris.
 By a decree dated 13 Fructidor, Year 11 (31 August 1803), Bonaparte created the formation of a battalion that would be composed entirely of Irishmen or sons of Irishmen.
 Tennant was commissioned in this "Irish Legion" with the rank of captain on 22 Frimaire, Year 12 (13 Dec 1803).

 In May of the following year, Bonaparte was proclaimed Emperor.
 The coronation took place in December 1804.
 Each regiment in the army sent two representatives to Paris for the ceremonies and celebrations.
-Recognised as the two senior captains in the Legion by virtue of their prior service with the army, Tennent and William Corbet had honour of representing the regiment.
-From Napoleon they received the only Eagle that the emperor was to give to a foreign regiment in his service.
+Recognised as the two senior captains in the Legion by virtue of their prior service with the army, Tennent and William Corbet had the honour of representing the regiment.
+From Napoleon, they received the only Eagle that the emperor was to give to a foreign regiment in his service.

 The Legion was based at Lesneven, then Quimper in Brittany.
 It was still made up almost exclusively of officers, with only a few NCOs and soldiers.
 Early December 1806 they were moved to Mayence and the Legion became a true military unit.
 Twelve hundred Polish and Irish prisoners of war volunteered to join the French Army.
 In early 1807 they were on the move to the island of Walcheren.
 Throughout the autumn of that year the Legion suffered the drastic effects of malaria.
 In the November of that year it was reorganised into two battalions.
 The 2nd Battalion was sent to Spain to join the army commanded by Marshal Murat that marched to Madrid in 1808.
 Tennant was one of those who needed to remain behind with the 1st Battalion since he was suffering the effects of the fever.